 But now, what does this matter?
 Well it matters, if for no other reason, because we should interpret and communicate the truth of scripture in an accurate way.
 The irony of this is that this was what the Bereans were doing in the first place: comparing Paul’s preaching with the scriptures.

-Second of all, I want to stress it is not illegitimate to use the Bereans as an example of something that Christians for which should strive.
+Second of all, I want to stress it is not illegitimate to use the Bereans as an example of something that Christians should strive.
 But the example is misapplied if it is thought to exhaust what a Christian is to do with their Bibles.

 Therefore, thirdly, the message is being placed before the wrong audience.
 It would be more appropriate to use this as an example for how Jews or unbelievers should read the scriptures, more so than Christians.